Uberspace/lab/source/guide_synapse.rst

 =======

 Watch MatrixRSS_ to be notified of upgrades and if there is a update, use pip to update the installation:

+.. note:: If you installed matrix-synapse prior to version 1.137.0, see :ref:`Rust compilation error`.

 .. code-block:: console